codejedi-ai/darcology-msmp/README.md

 Used Dockerhub to manage my docker images and version control.
 Through dockerhub I can deploy my image on an AWS EC2 instance.
 As of right now the image only supports linux/arm64/v8 platform

 The pull through Dockerhub
-`docker run -p 80:5000 -d -e RAILS_ENV="test" codejediondockerhub/infra-coop-takehome:latest`
+`docker run -p 80:5000 -d -e RAILS_ENV="production" codejediondockerhub/infra-coop-takehome:latest`